lindavr/Docs/ContributorGuide/tools-and-setup.md

 If you only need or want to make textual updates/corrections to an existing article, you probably don't need to follow the rest of the steps.
 You can use GitHub's Web-based markdown editor to submit your changes.
 Refer to the [Minor contributions: using the GitHub editor][UsingGithubEditor] section in the main Contributor Guide page.

 ### All other changes
 When you work in the GitHub UI, you are limited in terms of what you can do.
 Managing branches can be confusing, for instance.
-So we typically recommend you install the tools and learn the commands for creating and managing articles in a local repo.
+So we typically recommend you install the tools and learn the commands for creating and managing articles in a local repository.

 For the following types of tasks, we strongly recommend you install and learn to use the tools for local authoring: